inception-health/platform-technical-challenge/readme.md

 * The script should make the backend service available via https over the public internet.
 * The script should output the address of the `backend` api.
 * The script should cause the checkin event handler to be triggered regularly by an automated process.
-* Your credentials are attached (including the assigned region).
+* Your credentials are attached.
 You have admin access to the account.
-Have fun.
+Please use region `us-east-1`.
 * We ask that you not use ec2 directly for your solution.
 However, something like a fargate cluster in which ec2 instances are managed by aws is okay.
 * You should not need to make changes to the existing application code.